-nursing care).
-The physicians, on the other hand, are the product managers.
-They are responsible for assembling a package of outputs which are ultimately provided to patients.
+Figure 1 Product line management within the hospital as a matrix organisation ultimately provided to patients.
 The formal involvement of physicians in hospital administration and the identification of their responsibilities in resource management using a generalised form of this model is also being introduced in the health care systems of other countries.
 For example, a similar approach is fundamental to the introduction of management budgeting in the UK health service.